-Getting a proper channel to find a genuine investor is another tricky job entrepreneurs face while they plan for a startup or to grow the enterprise.
+Getting a proper channel to find a genuine investor is another tricky job entrepreneurs face while planning for a startup or growing the enterprise.
 It's tough to believe, but locating an investor is not so hard then convincing them.
-An entrepreneur has to click for different opportunities to have a discussion with more than 40 to 50 investors based on their idea as well as location.
+An entrepreneur has to click for different opportunities to discuss with more than 40 to 50 investors based on their idea and location.

-However, a quality idea, good business model and decent pitching (as discussed in the earlier chapters) will work smoothly to impress an investor and start your venture.
-But the question is what the sources where you can find investors?
-In this chapter, you will get to know in details about the sources and paths of approaching investors.
+However, a quality idea, good business model, and decent pitching (as discussed in the earlier chapters) will work smoothly to impress an investor and start your venture.
+But the question is, what the sources where you can find investors?
+In this chapter, you will get to know in detail the sources and paths of approaching investors.

 Who are investors?

-Every recent venture needs funds for starting a business; hence they need investment to run employees and other resources for the betterment of the venture.
-Investors are person or entities (like firms) who target these ventures and commit capital with the anticipation to receive financial returns.
-They utilize investments to grow their existing monetary strength as well as provide help to startups and companies that have the potential to grow.
+Every recent venture needs funds for starting a business; hence they need investment to run employees and other resources to better the venture.
+Investors are persons or entities (like firms) who target these ventures and commit capital with the anticipation to receive financial returns.
+They utilize investments to grow their existing monetary strength and provide help to startups and companies that have the potential to grow.

 Find an Investor for Your Startup

 Since you are looking to start raising funds for your venture, there are specific locations you can search for to grab an investor.
 Most of them are listed below: